A Unified Picture of Short and Long Gamma-ray Bursts from Compact Binary Mergers

 \subsection{Main cbGRB burst}

 Dimensional analysis suggests that $ \Phi \sim \sqrt{\mdisk} $, thus $ \mdisk \sim \Phi^2 \sim P_j^2 $, while the dimensionless magnetic flux $ \phi $ is independent of $ M_d $.
 This is also supported by the fact that the saturation level of the amplified ordered field in the disk seems to scale with the turbulent disk pressure, which in turn likely scales with $ \dot{M} $.
 This implies that reducing the disk mass results in a lower jet power, rather than shortening the \cbGRB duration, which scales with the \emph{dimensionless} magnetic flux (see \S\ref{sec:massive}).
+Namely, massive disks produce GRB 211211A-like \lbGRBs, whereas lower mass disks produce less luminous \lbGRBs, which are harder to detect.
 Therefore, unless there is an intrinsic correlation between $ \mdisk $ and $ \phi $, the variation in $ \mdisk $ does not naturally yield the variation in the \cbGRB duration.
 This favors BHs with less massive disks to power weaker \lbGRBs, and \sbGRBs as a distinct \cbGRB population, which emerges from HMNSs.